Safety Isn’t an Add-On — It’s a System

 Workshops and Tool-Based Work

-In tool-focused environments, safety is closely tied to how tools are used and stored.
+In tool-focused environments, safety is closely tied to how tools are used, maintained, and stored.

 A system-based approach includes: